 6 - Tag 15 spurs (flower clusters) per tree on each of 5 representative trees (75 total spurs) (preferable at pink, otherwise at bloom).
-Make sure you do not mark clusters on terminal or axillary buds on 1year wood.
+Make sure you do not mark clusters on terminal or axillary buds on 1-year wood.
 Try to choose the 15 clusters according to the cluster distribution on the tree.
 For instance, if you have more flower clusters on the top part, mark more clusters there and so on.

 7 - There is no need to number the individual fruitlets in each cluster, however each fruitlet has to be measured.
 Be careful when taking the measurements not to measure twice the same fruitlet within the cluster.
 Each cluster has to be numbered (1 to 15) and the measurements (fruit diameter) from that cluster have to be correspondent to that cluster.
-We recommend you buy an electronic caliper with a digital read-out in millimeters to take the measurements.
+We recommend you to buy a caliper with a digital read-out in millimeters to take the measurements.
 Lowes sells them for about \$15.

-8 - Apply one of two spray protocols of thinning sprays from Terence's recommendation list (seebelow) or follow your own thinning program.
+8 - Apply one of two spray protocols of thinning sprays from Terence's recommendation list (see below) or follow your own thinning program.

-9 - Use the carbohydrate model to adjust rates up or down based on model recommendations andthe amount of thinning to be done (http://newa.cornell.edu/index.php?page =apple-thin-new)
+9 - Use the carbohydrate model to adjust rates up or down based on model recommendations and the amount of thinning to be done (http://newa.cornell.edu/index.php?page=apple-thin-new)

 IF you decide not to apply a bloom and/or a petal fall thinning spray you still can follow the protocol and measure the fruitlets, however it is optional to you.
-In this case, the model will tellyou the potential number of fruit per tree and how much thinning needs to be done at the later stages.
+In this case, the model will tell you the potential number of fruit per tree and how much thinning needs to be done at the later stages.

-10 - VERY IMPORTANT THIS YEAR: Measure fruit diameters at 50DD Base 4°C following the petal fall spray, and again at 120DD Base 4°C. Repeat measurements at the same degree day intervals following the 10- 12mm spray and following the 15-18mm spray if you end up putting them on.
+10 - Measure fruit diameters at 50DD Base 4°C following the petal fall spray, and again at 120DD Base 4°C. Repeat measurements at the same degree day intervals following the 10-12mm spray and following the 15-18mm spray if you end up putting them on.
 The number of times to measure will depend on when you reach your target number.
-You can view your degreeday accumulations from the Carbohydrate Thinning Model (http://newa.cornell.edu/index.php?page =apple-thin-new) to help determine your timings for these measurements.
+You can view your degree day accumulations from the carbohydrate thinning model to help determine your timings for these measurements.

-11 - Enter the data and all the information needed into your

-https://malusim.org/account for each block.This can be done by clicking the bock name, then clicking into the Fruit Growth Rate Model, andthen clicking the green "+" sign to add measurements.
-Data can be entered when taking the measurements directly through the Malusim phone app, or you can write down measurements and enter them later on the computer at https://malusim.org/.
+11 - Enter the data and all the information needed into your Malusim.org account for each block.
+This can be done by clicking the bock name, then clicking into the Fruit Growth Rate Model, and then clicking the green "+" sign to add measurements.
+Data can be entered when taking the measurements directly through the Malusim phone app, or you can write down measurements and enter them later on the computer at malusim.org.
 Once your measurements have been added, send an email within 24 hours after each 120DD measurement to Terence Robinson (tlr1@cornell.edu) copying your regional cooperative extension agent:

-- Mario Miranda Sazo Lake Ontario (mrm67@cornell.edu) - Craig J. Kahlke Lake Ontario (cjk37@cornell.edu)
+- Dan Donahue Hudson Valley (djd13@cornell.edu) - Mike Basedow Champlain Valley (mrb254@cornell.edu) - Mario Miranda Sazo Lake Ontario (mrm67@cornell.edu) - Craig J. Kahlke Lake Ontario (cjk37@cornell.edu)

 We will send you back an assessment within 24 hours of thinning progress.
-Based on the results, you will be able to decide to spray again or not.
-Please feel free to contact your extension specialist if you would like to more information or any in-person training for your farm employees to conduct fruit measurements this year.
+Based on the results you will be able to decide to spray again or not.

+Please feel free to contact your extension specialist if you would like to more information or any assistance on training your farm employees to conduct fruit measurements this year.

-Things you HAVE to pay attention at every time you take the measurements - Take data "precisely": - Make sure you are ALWAYS taking measurements from the right cluster.
+Things you HAVE to pay attention at every time you take the measurements - Take data "precisely":